 2. ICEYE (Finland) — The World’s Largest Commercial SAR Constellation

-The company reached profitability at approximately €200M in annual revenue, a rare milestone for a New Space company.
-ICEYE’s momentum in the defense sector is equally notable: a €1.7 billion contract with Rheinmetall for the German armed forces marks one of the largest commercial satellite deals in European defense history, signaling a broader shift toward commercial SAR for national security applications.
+The company hit profitability at roughly EUR 200M in annual revenue.
+That’s rare for a New Space company.
+On the defense side, a EUR 1.7 billion contract with Rheinmetall for the German armed forces stands as one of the largest commercial satellite deals in European defense history.
+It tells you where the market is heading.

 Key strengths: